lucteo/lucteo.github.io/_posts/2018-01-04-Data-Oriented-Design-and-efficiency.md

 };
 {% endhighlight %}

-Every game object will model the `IGrameObject` interface.
+Every game object will model the `IGameObject` interface.
 It will know how to update itself (using the `advance` method), and `draw` itself.
 For our problem the update consists in multiplying the velocity vector with a simple 2D rotation matrix.
 A concrete `GameObject` will contain the position, velocity and some other data members that are not used in this part of the code (other parts of our program can use them).

 The `World` class, as its name suggests, models our world of objects.
 It is able to generate random objects, it is able to update and to draw them.